LCA Board Member

 Sandra Rodarte, Auburn WA

-Healthcare, Small Business, Education, Public Safety, Immigration, Labor, Farmworkers, Housing
+Education, Healthcare, Small Business, Public Safety, Immigration, Labor, Farmworkers, Housing and Youth Advocacy

 For the last 15 years, the success of Latino Legislative Day has been the result of the thousands of stakeholders, organizations serving our communities, and sponsors of this important civic engagement event believing that working together creates positive change.
 Every year we advocate for legislation that improves our communities or oppose policies that are harmful.
 We must initiate and foster transparent dialogue locally with city/county officials and in Olympia with legislators regardless of their political affiliation to ensure that the issues of our communities are well understood and successful resolutions occur.
 We have a civic responsibility to vote and elect representatives that believe in fairness, and will support policies that benefit Latino communities; if not, we have the influence to elect those that will.
 The growth of Latinos and financial contribution in local economies signifies that Latinos impact the future of this state" - Nina Martinez

-2005 - Hispanic Legislative Day is formed by a group of leaders to create a political platform in Olympia that would represent Latinos in our Washington State.
+2005 - Hispanic Legislative Day is formed by a group of leaders to create a advocacy platform in Olympia that would represent Latinos in our Washington State.

 2007 - In 2007 the board of directors voted to change the name to "The Washington State Hispanic/Latino Legislative Organization".
 Later the Board of Directors voted to change the name to the "Latino Civic Alliance" (LCA), to more accurately reflect the efforts to get the Latino community civically engaged and to provide civic education.